Naomi.jpg

 Hi, I'm Naomi.

-Life isn't black and white but includes many other shades and colors in between.
+Life isn't black and white but many other shades and colors in between.
 As a child of immigrants, I recognize it can be hard to navigate these gray areas when your experiences do not fit neatly into one box.
 I provide creative, goal-oriented, and holistic psychotherapy that meets you where you are and helps you move where you want to go.
 My specialties include working with cultural issues (especially in Asian/Asian-American families), family conflicts, and complex trauma.
-I also support people in developing a stronger relationship with themselves and learning how to build a meaningful life.
+I also support people in developing a stronger relationship with themselves and learning how to build a meaningful life outside of traditional expectations.

 Therapy is a collaborative process between real people.
 I offer a safe place for you to explore, express, and experiment so that you can be more effective in your own life.
-We will use creative approaches that address you as a whole person, draw on your strengths, and consider the influences in your life, from community to culture.
+We will use creative approaches that address you as a whole person, draw on your strengths, and consider the larger influences in your life (family, systems, culture, trauma) and where you fit in.

 I use well-researched evidence-based treatments while also incorporating other sources of wisdom and your unique needs.
-My main treatment modalities include Internal Family Systems, Dialectical Behavior Therapy, Art Therapy, as well as many others.
-I incorporate somatic approaches to help you connect to your body and self as a whole.
+My main treatment modalities include Internal Family Systems, Dialectical Behavior Therapy, and Art Therapy.
+I also incorporate somatic approaches to help you connect to your body and self as a whole.

 I am passionate about destigmatizing mental health and making it accessible for all.
-I dream of a healthy, connected community in which people are kind to themselves, each other, and especially children.
+I dream of a healthy, connected community in which people are kind to themselves and each other.
+Self-care is collective care, and we are all in it together.

 Publications